thegetty/bronze-guidelines/content/vocabulary/overlay.md

 {% backmatter %}

-Note: The terms “{% def "inlay" %}” and “overlay” are often used indiscriminately, but they differ in one main regard: inlays are inserted into the bronze surface, whereas overlays are set on top of the surface.
+Note: The terms “{% def "inlay" %}” and “overlay” are often used indiscriminately, but they differ in one main regard: inlays are inserted into the {% def "bronze" %} surface, whereas overlays are set on top of the surface.

 {% endbackmatter %}